-The economy continues to be in a gradual recovery following the recession of 2001.
+Although signs of a stronger recovery have recently emerged, the economy has been in a gradual recovery since the recession of 2001.
 It is common for deficits to increase, often substantially, following periods of economic weakness.
 As shown in Chart 1, deficits increased substantially during and after each of the last six recessions.
-For example, the deficit increased to 6 percent of GDP following the recessions of the early 1980s and increased to almost 5 percent of GDP following the recession of the early 1990s.
+For example, the deficit increased to 6 percent of GDP following the recessions of the early 1980s and increased to almost 5 percent of GDP following the recession of the early 1980s.
 Today's somewhat smaller deficits continue this pattern.